|File Organizations||File Status|

 Run-time mapping of filenames is available for all three types of filename assignment.

 With static filename assignment, the filename is specified in the SELECT statement as a literal:

 select filename assign to literal.

-In the following example, opening stockfile causes the warehs.buy file in the current directory to be opened:
+In the following example, opening stockfile causes the warehs.buy file in the current directory on the b: drive to be opened:

 In this example, opening input-file opens the file prog in the data directory (relative to the current directory):

 select input-file assign to "data\prog".

 With dynamic filename assignment, the filename is specified in the SELECT statement as a COBOL data-item:

 |data-item||is the name of a COBOL data item.
 If the data item is not explicitly declared within your program, the Compiler creates one for you, with a picture of PIC X(255).
 Before the OPEN statement for the file is executed, the program must give a value to the data item.|